mediacloud/backend/doc/topics.markdown

 of stories on some time and text pattern defined topic.
 The key differences between the topic mapping system and the rest of the system are that:

-* the cm uses links in the text of existing content to spider for new content (in general all stories in media cloud are discovered via an rss feed) and
+* the topic mapper uses links in the text of existing content to spider for new content (in general all stories in media cloud are discovered via an rss feed) and
-* as the cm parses links to discover new stories, it stores those links in the database so that we can use them for link analysis.
+* as the topic mapper parses links to discover new stories, it stores those links in the database so that we can use them for link analysis.

 The code that runs the topics spider is [MediaWords::TM::Spider](../lib/MediaWords/TM/Spider.pm).
 More